joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 ambulance before so I made some small talk with the paramedics in the back with me, and tried to ignore my heart rate approaching 130 bpm.
 Although my condition was serious, it evidently wasn't serious enough to warrent turning on the sirens.

-I was a little surprised that a doctor would have to call 911 for a medical emergency given that I was already in a hospital!
-But evidently in my condition I needed to go to the emergency room.
+I do remember, however, that as we pulled in to the hospital there was a pretty big bump as we drove onto the driveway to the emergency room and I remember thinking how that bump must have added some unnecessary pain to a lot of people who were already in serious pain.

 ### So what is a spontaneous pneumothorax, anyway?